 When it comes to growing auto-flowering cannabis strains, there is a lot of controversy about whether they are compatible with the cannabis training technique known as topping (cutting off the tip of the plant while it’s young to improve plant structure and yields).
 This is because topping an autoflowering plant can go wrong if you don’t do it right.

-The short 6-7 week grow period means that if your auto-flowering cannabis plant when it's young and it gets shocked for 2 weeks, that means your plant only has 4 weeks in total to grow if you think about it.
-A small cannabis plant is going to yield a lot less than a full-sized one.
+The short 6-7 week grow period means that if your auto-flowering plant is shocked and stops growing for even a week or two, plants may stay dramatically smaller.
+A tiny cannabis plant is going to yield a lot less than a full-sized one.
 That’s why many growers say to never to top your autos.
-You want a big plant instead of a small plant with a few extra tops.
-You need long colas to get the best yields from cannabis plants.
+You want a good sized plant instead of a undersized plant to get the best yields from autoflowering cannabis plants.

 For a first-time grower of autos, it can be easy to stress the plant and stunt its growth for all kinds of regular reasons.
 Topping just throws another factor into the equation.
 If an auto-flowering cannabis plant get stunted early on, it often stays tiny its whole life.

-And on top of all that, you don’t need to top your plants to get multiple tops.
-These autos were grown with just LST/bending and they all have multiple tops.
+And you don’t need to top your plants to get multiple big buds anyway.
+These autos were trained with just LST/bending and they all have multiple tops.
 However, I will say that this took me a lot more time and effort than simply topping them.

 Topping isn’t necessary to get multiple colas.
 There are alternatives such as LST/bending.

 - it’s your first grow